Volume Sizing and Count

 In general, Pure Storage does not recommend changing these values.
 The majority of workloads are distributed across hosts and/or not intense enough to overwhelm the default queue depths.
 The FlashArray is fast enough (low enough latency) that the workload has to be quite high in order to overwhelm the queue.

 If the default queue depth is consistently overwhelmed, the simplest option is to provision a new datastore and distribute some virtual machines to the new datastore.
-If a workload from a virtual machine is too great for the default queue depth, then increasing the queue depth limit is the better option.
+If a workload from a single virtual machine is too great for the default queue depth, then increasing the queue depth limit is the better option.

 If a workload demands queue depths to be increased, Pure Storage recommends making both the HBA device queue depth limit and DSNRO equal.
-Generally, do not change these values without direction from VMware or Pure Storage support.

 You can verify the values of both of these for a given device with the command: